UofSC Reverend Dr. Martin Luther King Jr. Symposium

 The University of South Carolina honors the life of civil rights leader Martin Luther

-King Jr. with an annual series of service-focused activities and events.
+King Jr. with a series of service-focused activities and events.

 The University of South Carolina began honoring the life of Martin Luther King Jr.

 three years before his birthdate was declared a federal holiday by President Ronald

 Reagan and 14 years before then-Governor Jim Hodges signed the holiday into law across

 In January 1983, the USC Black Alumni Caucus sponsored the first university program.

 The group continued to sponsor the event, held in Rutledge Chapel, until 1986.
 In